Why and How to Create a Self-Introduction Video for Teaching OnlineBy Krzl Light Nuñes

 Your basic information

-Your full name, nationality, educational background, and teaching certificates are some of the most important details you should mention in your introduction video.
+Your full name, nationality, educational background, and TEFL certifications are some of the most important details you should mention in your introduction video.
 You can also add something interesting about yourself, like your hobbies or interests.

 If you already have teaching experience, you can talk about how you began as well as where and which learner levels you have taught.
 On the other hand, if you’re new to teaching, you can share what your previous jobs were and why you’re passionate about being an online ESL teacher.